OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

   add 		(Adds files/directories to the Bazaar repository on your branch.) branch	(Creates a new copy of a branch.) commit	(Commits changes into a new revision.
-You must add commit comments via "-m" (for "message") or you automatically go into NEdit and must add comments there.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch.
+You must add a commit message via "-m" or Nedit, the text editor.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch.
 The "--forward" option means the most recent activity will be displayed last.)
-  merge		(Merges committed changes from a branch to working_main [for developers].
-SCM merges to the trunk/mainline.) revert	(Cancels all changes since the last merge, so you revert to the previous revision.) status	(Displays pending changes, if any; if no uncommitted changes are pending, it returns to the prompt.)
+  merge		(Pulls in committed changes from another branch.) revert	(Cancels all changes since the last merge, so you revert to the previous revision.) status	(Displays pending changes, if any; if no uncommitted changes are pending, it returns to the prompt.)

 Note that all files on your branch are available to be changed.
-By running the ``bzr status`` command, you can see all of the uncommitted revisions on your branch.
+By running the ``bzr status`` command, you can see all of the uncommitted changes on your branch.

 Managing Files